Shih Hsin University: History

 Shih Hsin University was re-established in Taiwan in 1956 as Shih Hsin School of Journalism by the journalists and publishers Cheng Shewo and Yeh Ming-hsun.
 Originally an institution devoted to training professional journalists, the school became a full-fledged university in August 1997.

 Now it has four colleges, including the College of Journalism and Communication, the School of Management, the College of Humanities and Social Sciences, and the School of Law, and with an enrollment of around 10,000 students.

 In Chinese, shih means "the world", and hsin means "new" or "news".

+In October 2023, the university decided to close down its Chinese Literature Department within two years due to the declining enrollment of its students.

 Schools and programs

 With four colleges, Shih Hsin University has 19 departments and three graduate institutes; 19 offer bachelor's degrees, 17 offer master's degrees, and three offer PhD degrees.